jcolon030/Knighthacks-VIII/README.md

 # Light Hacks
 *Project by Jay Colon, Lauren Bliss, Nivedita Sujith, and Brady Leifert – Fall 2025*

 Light Hacks enables anyone to design and control custom light displays without needing to write code.
-With an intuitive “code-block” interface, users can shape movements, colours, brightness and patterns for their lights — whether indoors or outdoors.
+With an intuitive “code-block” interface, users can shape movements, colors, brightness and patterns for their lights — whether indoors or outdoors.

 ---